A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 Work Breakdown Structure Example for a Construction Project

-Full disclosure: I’m a software development project manager.
+Full disclosure: I’m an IT project manager.
 I know nothing about construction projects.

 However, I understand project management.

-With a few hours of research, I learned about major phases and life cycles.
+With a few hours of research, I learned about common project phases and life cycles.

-It allowed me to create a fictional Work Breakdown Structure Example for Construction Project.
+It allowed me to create a fictional Work Breakdown Structure for a Construction Project.

 Whether to make a WBS with a deliverable focus, structure focus, or system focus comes from your knowledge of the industry’s best practices.